 A common way to make visual data easier to understand is to format the size of points in a drawing based on some value.
 For example, the size of points that represent cities might be formatted based on the value of the city's population, with cities that have larger populations being marked by larger point icons.
 This is an example of what GIS people call thematic formatting.
 It is easy to do in Manifold using the Style pane.
-This example is repeated in the Manifold Future - Example: City Sizes by Population video.

 Before proceeding with this topic, please review the Example: Style Pane Quickstart topic.

 We open a map that has two drawings as layers, a Cities drawing showing cities as points using default formatting and a Regions drawing showing regions of France as areas that have been formatted using a process similar to that in the Example: Format a Drawing using the Style Pane topic.